‘Game Of Thrones’ Showrunner Agrees With Fans That The Battle Of Winterfell Episode Was Too Dark

 SPOILER ALERT: This article discusses Season 8 of HBO’s Game of Thrones.
 Please proceed with caution if you have not yet viewed all available episodes and wish to avoid spoilers.

+There have been many criticisms regarding the final season of HBO’s Game of Thrones.
+From fans considering it a rushed season or the fact that modern-day items were left in the backgrounds of certain scenes, there has been plenty to complain about.
+One of the biggest complaints, though, centers around the massive Battle of Winterfell episode, which was hard to view thanks to the lack of lighting in the episode.
+Now, one of the show’s creators has agreed with fans that this episode should have been presented differently.

 The Battle of Winterfell was billed as an epic episode in the final season of Game of Thrones.
 The North had gathered and were defending Winterfell from the onslaught of the Night King (Vladimír Furdík) and his army of White Walkers and wights.
-However, when the episode aired, the general consensus by fans on Twitter was that they couldn’t work out what was going on.
-This was a result of the battle occurring at night as well as there being a lack of lighting which resulted in an episode that confused fans rather than thrilled them with the epic battle.
+However, when the episode aired, the general consensus on Twitter was that they couldn’t work out what was going on.
+This was a result of the battle occurring at night as well as a general lack of lighting, which resulted in an episode that confused fans rather than thrilling them with an epic battle.

 watching the battle of winterfell be like #GOT8 #battleofwinterfell pic.twitter.com/QK0jak6Hio